TomaszJarkowski/Tic_Tac_Toe_Game/README.md

 # Tic-Tac-Toe

 A Tic Tac Toe is a simple game built with Vanilla.js.
 Tic tac toe is a paper-and-pencil game for two players, X and O, who take turns marking the spaces in a 3×3 grid.
 The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row is the winner.
-Thanks to the switch, we can change the colors (light / dark).
+Thanks to the switch, we can change the colors (light / dark).Local Storage was also used for the application to save the theme.

 This game contains leaderboards in which you can find out: